Illegal food: Drugs.

 With these new freedoms, many questions appear:

--Are people inform on the effects and long term consequences of each substances?
+-Are people informed on the effects and long term consequences of each substance?

 -How to educate the public, even those who are no longer in high school?